 - Contact information (for bookings and business inquiries contact [email protected])

 4. Music Channels

-SoundCloud and YouTube are most common and absolutely necessary in the time we’re living in right now.
+SoundCloud and YouTube are most common and an absolute requirement these days.
 There might be other platforms useful as well.
 Of course, you can add those to the list too.
 Whatever works for you!